-You may have heard about bulletproof coffee, read about it or noticed articles on your Facebook feed.
+You may have heard about bulletproof coffee, read about it, or noticed articles on your Facebook feed.
 Right now Bulletproof coffee is all the rage.
-But what is it?
+But what exactly Bulletproof Coffee is?
 Is it healthy?

 Fat has long been seen as the enemy in terms of weight loss and health, however in recent years there has been a paradigm shift in the view of fat.